ReversibleLogicCircuit/SizeReduction/README.md

 ## ./benchmark folder
 1. To reproduce the benchmark results in https://arxiv.org/abs/2107.04298: run the code with specified options given in README.md in the folder.
-2. See README.md for results with various d_n.
+2. See README.md for results with various d_j.
 </br>

 ## ./sboxes folder
 1. To reproduce the S-box circuits found by https://arxiv.org/abs/2107.04298: run the code with specified options given in README.md in the folder.
-2. See README.md for results with various d_n.
+2. See README.md for results with various d_j.